HomeGuidesReference

 Regulation

-If a customer checks out with a manufacturer coupon or other discount coupons, sales tax can be charged on the portion of the total paid for with the coupon.
+If a customer uses a manufacturer’s coupon or other types of discounts, sales tax may still apply to the portion of the total covered by the coupon.

 States with No Grocery Tax